VectorInstitute/cyclops/README.md

 ` conda create --name <env> --file requirements.txt`

-- To extract data from the database and save to csv:
+- To extract data from the database and save to csv (or change parameters in the datapipeline/delirium.conf):

 `python3 process_data.py --user <db-user-name> -r -w --output <output-path>`